danirol/reduced-state/README.md

 It must run inside really tiny devices (IoT, smartwatches, etc.) where:

 - You have to use ES5 compatible code.
-- You have memory constrains: this module doesn't have development features nor warnings or errors.
-You're an experienced developer so you know how to use work with redux.
+- You have memory constraints: this module doesn't have _development_ features like runtime checks, warnings or errors.
+You're an experienced developer so you know how to use redux.